ThatBlockyPenguin/Blog_Dev/docs/article/game-changing-tech.md

 A role-playing game (RPG) is a game in which each player plays the role of a character, usually in a fantasy or science fiction setting, which they may interact with inside the game's fictitious world. {% include refpointer.html id=7 %}

-Because of the variety of hybrid genres with RPG features, defining RPGs is extremely difficult. {% include refpointer.html id=8 %}
+Because of the variety of sub-genres with RPG features, defining RPGs is extremely difficult. {% include refpointer.html id=8 %}

 Traditional role-playing video games had five fundamental elements: {% include refpointer.html id=8 %}